We hear so much about how important a credit score is. What exactly is this? How do you know if the score is good?

 The federal law allows you to get 1 free credit report every 12 months from each of the reporting agencies.
 Request this to check the data.
 It is much easier to do this routinely instead of waiting to make a big purchase and then trying to correct it then.
 This process is also a great way to check for identity theft.

 The 3 credit agencies have set up a central location to get each of the free reports.

 Be careful about other places offering free reports as they may be tied to free trials of service and if you do not cancel, you get charged.
-You should always double check and then check a few more times anytime you give your social security number to ANY one or website.
+You should always double-check and then check a few more times anytime you give your social security number to ANY one or website.

 The information asked when you request your credit report will include name, address, social security number, and date of birth.
-They will also ask you information that others would not know.
+They will also ask you for information that others would not know.

 The free credit reports will not show a credit score on it, but credit card companies generally can give you the credit score.

 Here are books related to credit scores and reports to learn more.